mokadi-suryaprasad/linux-zero-to-hero/Day_15/Network-Troubleshooting.md

 ### 💡 Real-Life Example:
 If you can ping local IPs but **not Google**, your default gateway may be missing or misconfigured.

+In interviews, explain that you check the default route with ip route to confirm outbound connectivity.
+If the default route is missing, the VM or server cannot access the internet or external services (like APIs or updates).

 ---

 ## ⚙️ 7️⃣ How do you troubleshoot “can ping IP but not hostname”?